Emily Olivon

 December of 2018.
 She received her Bachelor's degree at Penn State

-teacher-student and parent-child interactions and how they affect
+interests include teacher-student and parent-child interactions

-children 's social and emotional growth, as well as how children
+and how they affect children 's social and emotional growth, as

-learn language.
+well as how children learn language.

 Ashley Clark